 While kite surfing on Rhodes, another athlete’s cord got caught in the patient’s teeth, exactly in the tooth gap 25.
 When the other athlete’s parachute was once again steered into the power zone, dental trauma ensued.
 It was such a strong jolt that teeth 21-24 were torn apart completely from the jawbone.
 The teeth, together with the buccal bone lamella, drifted to the sea floor.
 After an on-site basic treatment in Greece, during which the wound was cleaned and the wound edges were approximated, he then came to us for treatment three days later.

 In addition to the great trauma suffered by the patient through loss of bone and teeth, it was imperative that it had to be restored as quickly as possible to such a condition, so as to enable him to pursue his career.
 As the first clarinet of a world-famous orchestra, he was dependent on stable front teeth for lip closure as well as for articulating the sound of the wind instrument.
-As a professional musician, the patient regularly practiced up to eight hours on the clarinet, so as to not lose his technique and approach.
-Our task, therefore, was to reconstruct not only anatomically and aesthetically, but also to enable playing at this high level during the entire treatment period of six months by means of a stable, resistant for long-term temporary appliances (Figure 1 – shown above and Figure 2 – shown below).
+As a professional musician, the patient regularly practiced up to eight hours on the clarinet so as to not lose his technique and approach.
+Our task, therefore, was to reconstruct not only anatomically and aesthetically, but also to enable playing at this high level during the entire treatment period of six months by means of a stable, resistant form of long-term temporary appliances (Figs 1- 2).

 Three NobelActive (Ø 4.3 mm) (manufactured by Nobel Biocare) with a photo-functionalized surface (manufactured by Ushio) were inserted through a drilling template (Figs 10-11B).
 As augmentation, a mixture of autologous bone was used with THE Graft (distributed by Citagenix), which was also impregnated with i-PRF (Mectron Centrifuge), to produce the so-called sticky bone — a fixed augmentation (Fig 12).
 The autologous blood of the patient was centrifuged and processed; additionally, we mixed it with PRF (manufactured by Mectron).
 Covered with several resorbable collagen membranes and a PRF-membrane adapted to the jaw crest, the wound edges could finally be closed without tension (Figs 13-17).
 The healing period was without complications.